CaseNet MO

 CaseNet Availability

-Missouri CaseNet is generally available on weekdays from 6:00 a.m. to 1:00 a.m.
-Central Time.
-Access may be limited outside these hours or during maintenance periods.
-If the system appears temporarily unavailable, users should check the official Missouri Courts announcements and system unavailability updates for service notices or interruptions.
+If the system appears temporarily unavailable, users should check the official Missouri Courts announcements and system unavailability updates for service notices or interruptions which appear on the Homepage in the notice section.

 Mobile Access